altruizim101/CouponAnal/README.md

 Overall Observations above for "Bar" coupon reveals that drivers who accepted the coupons are generally 25+ yrs old, opt more often for low budget restaurant (< $20 range) including carry out& Takeouts, are low-income earners (< $50K) tend to do "carry out& Takeouts" more often than others, and tend to accept coupons more often on 80degree days.

-### Data Visualization - Plots & Findings
-- Fig 1: The barplot shows highest response rate for "Restaurant(<20)" and "carry out& Takeout" coupons, followed by "coffee house".
-The "Bar" category coupons ranked the lowest.
-- Figure2: The histogram shows most frequent 80-degree days, followed by 55degrees, and then 30degrees.
-- Figure3: In addition to type of coupon, other "attributes" of data considered for further insight.
-I looked at "marital status", "education", and "income" on acceptance rate.
-  In marital status case, the "singles" showed highet acceptance rate and "widowed" with lowest acceptance rate.
-  In education case, "some high school" shows highest coupon acceptance rate while graduate degree shows lowest.
-  In "income" scenario, we see low accpetance rate for earners above $75K
-- Figure4: The heatmap does not reveal much in terms of correlation in parameters.
-- Figure5: shows sample distribution based on education - highest with some college and bachelors degree.
-- Figure6: shows sample distribution based on marital status - "married partner" & "single" categories with largest.
-- Figure7: shows sample distribution based on income, with $25K - $37.5K having the highest.
-Interesting to note, above $75K earners also included in coupon data.
-- Figure8: The mostly sunny days for coupon clearly makes sense, as drivers will be more inlcined compared to rainy or snowy days.

 ## Independent Investigation
 Using the bar coupon example as motivation, explore one of the other coupon groups and try to determine the characteristics of passengers who accept the coupons.